Sadovaya Street

 The street has great cultural and historical significance, passing by many historical and architectural monuments from the 18th, 19th, and 20th centuries, including the Mikhailovsky, Vorontsov, and Moika (Yusupov) palaces.
 The street serves many important transportation functions, linking the central areas of the city, and is home to many markets, including Gostiny Dvor, Apraksin Dvor, and the Hay Market.
 Among the figures in Russian history who lived on Sadovaya are Dmitry Milyutin, Aleksey Kuropatkin, Mikhail Lermontov, Demyan Bedny, Ivan Krylov, Mikhail Petrashevsky, Yuri Lisyansky, Apollon Maykov, Yevgeny Tarle, and Sergei Prokofiev.

+History

 The street was laid out ca. 1710.
 It runs from Nevsky Prospekt to the Gorokhovaya Street.
 The street was filled with wealthy estates, with large gardens, from where the street got its name.
 Later on, ca. 1730, the street was being built on to the southwestern direction, and two squares were built; Sennaya Square and Turgenev Square.

 Later on, ca. 1820, the street was being built northwards on to the Field of Mars.
 Garden Street was the trading center of Saint Petersburg in the 18th to the 19th century.

+During the Russian Civil War, the street was the site of several demonstrations and counter-demonstrations.